aptos-labs/aptos-core/Glossary.md

 ## Address

 Address or account address refers to a specific destination on the Aptos network.
 Address dictates the destination and source of a specific amount of assets exchanged by two parties on the blockchain.
-Aptos address is a 64 character hex string and sometimes it can be shortened by stripping leading 0s, and adding a 0x.
-This makes a hex encoded 32 byte Aptos account address.
+An Aptos address is a 64-character hex string, and sometimes it can be shortened by stripping leading 0s and adding a 0x.
+This makes a hex-encoded 32 byte Aptos account address.

 ## ANS

 Aptos Name Service (ANS) is a decentralized naming address service for the Aptos blockchain.
-Aptos name is a human-readable .apt domain name that is used in place of their public key.
+An Aptos name is a human-readable .apt domain name that is used in place of a public key, for example *love.apt*.
 This service also allows users to register subdomain names in addition to the registered domain.
-ANS platform is built by the Aptos labs. https://www.aptosnames.com/
+The ANS platform is built by the Aptos labs.
+Find out more at: https://www.aptosnames.com/

 ## API